danielperna84/custom_homematic/README.md

 Option 3: Use the service homematicip_local.delete_device.
 This deletes the device from all caches, and from entity/device_registry.
 A reload on the integration, or a restart of HA will recreate the device and entities.
 The new name will be reflected also in the entity_id.

 Option 4: Delete and reinstall the Integration.
-That will recreate all devices and entities with new names (Should only be used on freshly installes systems)
+That will recreate all devices and entities with new names (Should only be used on freshly installs systems)

 ### Unignore device parameters

 Not all parameters of a HomeMatic or HomematicIP device are created as entity.
 These parameters are filtered out to provide a better user experience for the majority of the users.
 If you need more parameters as entities have a look at [this](https://github.com/danielperna84/hahomematic/blob/devel/docs/unignore.md) description.
 You use this at your own risk!!!

-BUT remember: Some paramters are already created as entities, but are **[deactivated](https://github.com/danielperna84/custom_homematic#deactivated-entities)**.
+BUT remember: Some parameters are already created as entities, but are **[deactivated](https://github.com/danielperna84/custom_homematic#deactivated-entities)**.

 ### Devices with buttons